Archive for the “Food Serving” Category

 Do not eat refrigerated smoked seafood, unless it is contained in a cooked dish, such as a casserole.
 Refrigerated smoked seafood, such as salmon, trout, whitefish, cod, tuna or mackerel, is most often labeled as “nova-style,” “lox,” “kippered,” “smoked,” or “jerky.”
 The fish is found in the refrigerator section or sold over deli counters of grocery stores and delicatessens and supermarkets.
 Canned or shelf-stable smoked seafood may be eaten.

+We who concern ourselves with food hygiene and safety come across this type of case from time to time.
+The proprietor in question displayed blatant disregard for the health interests of his customers and the public at large.
 He violated the trust placed in him when he was awarded a licence to run a food business.
 He attempted to make cynical use of his religious beliefs to justify his actions and discriminated against the inspectors when he called them non believers.
 His crass, lazy and obstinate attitude worked against him and he got his just deserves.

 Add to Technorati Favorites